So far, we’ve discussed the overall recruitment process and the role a recruiter should play in the process.

 The goal of most recruitment processes and, in turn, the interview process are usually very similar:

 - Identify the best person for a specific position;

-- Evaluate candidates against a set of technical and behavioural criteria to remove as much uncertainty as possible;
+- Evaluate candidates against a set of technical and behavioral criteria to remove as much uncertainty as possible;

 I’ll go into a little more detail on each in the sections below however thought it worthwhile highlighting at the start.

-From a hiring manager’s point of view a job description is very much like a cheat sheet in a timed exam at university.
-That is, it is the process of putting the job description together that yields the most benefit, rather than necessarily the end document.
+From a hiring manager’s point of view, a job description is very much like a cheat sheet in a timed exam at university.
+That is, the process of putting the job description together yields the most benefit, rather than necessarily the end document.

 Writing everything down and challenging each point is a great way to work out:

-- What experience is absolutely essential for this position?
+- What experience is essential for this position?

 - What would be nice to have?